directus/directus/docs/configuration/data-model/collections.md

 	<source src="" type="video/mp4" />
 </video>

-The [Item Page](/app/content-items/) displays a custom form for viewing and editing each collection's fields.
+The [Item Page](/app/content/items/) displays a custom form for viewing and editing each Collection's Fields.
 This form is highly configurable, with the following field options:

+### The <span mi icon>more_vert</span> Menu

+- <span mi icon>edit</span> **Edit Field** — Opens the Field Configuration Drawer to edit the Field.
-- **Visibility** — Fields can be set to "visible" or "hidden" on the form.
+- **Visibility** — Set the Field to "visible" or "hidden" on the form.
 This is adjusted via the
   <span mi icon>more_vert</span> field's context menu or edit drawer.
 - **Width** — Fields have three different width options relative to the form/page.
-This is adjusted via the field's context menu or edit drawer.
+This is adjusted via the Field's context menu or edit drawer.
-  - <span mi icon>border_vertical</span> Half Width — The field is shown at half the form width
+  - <span mi icon>border_vertical</span> Half Width — The field is shown at half the form width.
-  - <span mi icon>border_right</span> Full Width — (Default) The field is shown at the full form width
+  - <span mi icon>border_right</span> Full Width — (Default) The field is shown at the full form width.
-  - <span mi icon>aspect_ratio</span> Fill Width — The field is shown filling the page width
+  - <span mi icon>aspect_ratio</span> Fill Width — The field is shown filling the page width.
 - **Sort** — Fields can be rearranged via <span mi icon>drag_indicator</span>.
 - **Grouping** — Fields can be organized within different nested groups that are created using the normal Creating a Field flow.
 Different style groupings are available for different use-cases.